Digital Content Creation Course for Brands

 Hiring a Creative Team

-Most established companies hire creative agencies to execute their marketing.
+Most startups and established companies hire creative agencies to execute their marketing.
 Think of the big brands like Apple, Coca-Cola, and Nike.
 There's a team of marketers, account managers, and creative professionals that produce the numerous ads and marketing content for these major brands.
-With the help of agencies, these brands have invested decades of branding, advertising and marketing that have elevated their products and brand values into household names.
+With the help of agencies, these brands have invested decades of branding, advertising and marketing that has elevated their products and brand values into household names.